 We have never obtained regulatory approval for a drug.
-It is possible that the FDA and/or foreign health authorities may refuse to accept our NDA (or corresponding application) for substantive review or may conclude after review of our data that our application is insufficient to obtain regulatory approval of brincidofovir.
+It is possible that the FDA and/or foreign health authorities may refuse to accept our NDA (or corresponding foreign application) for substantive review or may conclude after review of our data that our application is insufficient to obtain regulatory approval of brincidofovir.

-As an example, the control for the AdVise trial is a historic control, which means that the clinical outcomes as recorded for similar patients at the same institutions that are participating in enrollment for AdVise will be used as the comparison for the patients who are enrolling in our pivotal trial for the treatment of adenovirus infection.
-Each subject enrolled in AdVise will have two matched controls for clinical outcomes including mortality.
+As an example, the control for the AdVise trial is a historic control, which means that the clinical outcomes as recorded for similar patients at the same institutions that are participating in enrollment for AdVise will be used as the comparison for the Advise subjects.
+Subjects enrolled in either Cohort A or Cohort B of AdVise will have up to three matched controls for clinical outcomes including mortality.
 Trials which employ historic controls have specific risks which are unique and are in addition to risks of trials which randomize some patients to placebo or to an active comparator drug.
 Regulatory review of these trials may incur additional risks.
+We will continue to prepare data from the AdVise trial, including its historical matched controls, to review with the FDA and/or foreign health authorities to determine the regulatory pathway for the treatment of adenovirus.
+There is no guarantee that we and the FDA and/or foreign health authorities will reach agreement on a development pathway for the use of brincidofovir for the treatment of adenovirus.

-If the FDA and/or foreign health authorities does not accept or approve our application, we may be required to conduct additional clinical, nonclinical or manufacturing validation studies and submit those data before reconsideration of our application occurs.
+If the FDA and/or foreign health authorities do not accept or approve our application(s) for AdV, we may be required to conduct additional clinical, nonclinical or manufacturing validation studies and submit those data before reconsideration of our application occurs.
 Depending on the extent of these or any other required studies, approval of any NDA or application that we submit may be delayed by several years, or may require us to expend more resources than we have available.
-It is also possible that additional studies, if performed and completed, may not be considered sufficient by the FDA and/or foreign health authorities to approve our NDA/application.
+It is also possible that additional studies, if performed and completed, may not be considered sufficient by the FDA and/or foreign health authorities to approve our NDA or foreign application.